Please ensure Javascript is enabled for purposes of website accessibility

 The vote gives a green light to Cordish Cos.’ $1.4 billion Live!
 Casino & Hotel, set to be built on an undeveloped 100-acre site off Interstate 95 in Petersburg.
 It is the fifth casino voters have approved in Virginia, where casino gaming facilities were legalized by the General Assembly in 2020 with the requirement that local voters pass a referendum in support of a casino.

-According to the Virginia Board of Elections’ unofficial tally of Tuesday night, 10,265 voters selected “yes,” compared to 2,325 people voting no.
+According to the Virginia Board of Elections’ unofficial tally Tuesday night, 10,265 voters selected “yes,” compared to 2,325 people voting no.

 Developers said earlier this year that the Petersburg casino resort would be built in phases.
 The first phase would include a 200,000-square-foot casino, featuring 1,000 slot machines and 23 table games.
 The full 400,000-square-foot project, to be completed two years after approvals, would include a 200-room hotel, 1,600 slot machines, 46 live-action table games, a 3,000-seat entertainment venue and eight food and entertainment establishments, three of which would be reserved for Petersburg businesses.
 Smith said he anticipated 1,500 jobs with average salaries of $70,000, and an estimated $240 million in local tax revenue in the first 10 years.
+In a news release Tuesday, the developers say they expect the project to create 6,000 construction jobs and 1,500 permanent jobs.

 Virginia has three operating casinos: Rivers Casino Portsmouth, the state’s first permanent casino; the Caesars Virginia temporary casino in Danville; and the temporary Bristol Casino: Future Home of Hard Rock, which opened in Bristol in July 2022.
 The permanent $515 million Hard Rock Hotel & Casino Bristol is set to stage its grand opening Nov.
 14, and according to Caesars Virginia officials, the permanent, $750 million Danville casino is expected to open in December.
 Meanwhile, the Pamunkey Indian Tribe and Boyd Gaming broke ground in October for the long-delayed Norfolk casino.